-- Preview Email Newsletter

 National Housing Law Project Opposes HUD Proposal to Collect Sensitive Personal Data (10)

 WASHINGTON, Sept.
 12 -- The National Housing Law Project (NHLP) has submitted a public comment letter to the U.S. Department of Housing and Urban Development (HUD) opposing a recent proposal to modify HUD's Freedom of Information Act Management System (FMS2).
-The letter highlights NHLP's concern regarding the addition of sensitive categories of records, specifically date of birth, place of birth, and citizenship, under Docket ID FR-7106-N-07, which was published in the Federal Register on August more ST
+The letter highlights NHLP's concern regarding the addition of sensitive categories of records, specifically date of birth, place of birth, and citizenship, under Docket ID FR-7106-N-07, which was published in the Federal Register on August 11, 2025.

 National Oilseed Processors Association Advocates for Nutritional Integrity in Infant Formula (10)